hybrid-futr/SQL/README.md

-# MySQL: project portfolio
+# MySQL: portfolio

 Hola!
-This repo will host a variety of MySQL projects.
+This repo will host a variety of MySQL excercise and projects.
-Most projects are initially built in a MySQL container in the GoormIDE (https://ide.goorm.io/) development environment.
+Eveything is initially built and tested in a MySQL container in the GoormIDE (https://ide.goorm.io/) development environment.
-A note will be made when this is not the case.
 Enjoy!